sajjjadayobi/PersianQA/README.md

 ```

 ## Acknowledgment
+At last, the process of bringing this dataset up and providing it, much like any other work in the field, is a cumbersome and costly task.
+This was but a tiny help to Persian Open-Source community and we are sincerely wishing it provides inspiration and ground work for other Free projects.

 - Thanks to _Navid Kanani_ and _Abbas Ayoubi_
 - Thanks to Google’s Colab😄 and HuggingFace🤗 for making this work easier